tessercat/daoistic-book/daodejing/01/english.md

 Nameless, the author of heaven and earth.
 Named, the mother of everything.

-So always objective, observe its subtleties.
+Therefore, always objective, observe its subtleties.
 Always subjective, observe how to describe it.

 These couplets complement